 Halliburton Consolidated Pty Ltd provides oil and gas services to exploration and production and mining companies in Australia.

-The following examples of PSL activities illustrate the scope of Halliburton's work in Australia.
+The following examples illustrate the scope of Halliburton's work in Australia such as Western Australia, Queensland, South Australia, NT, and Victoria

-- " Cementing: With operations in Western Australia and Queensland, this PSL is a crucial element of drilling operations, ensuring well stability and safety. - " Baroid: This PSL provides drilling fluid services to clients to aid in drilling and exploration operations (reinforcing well stability and enabling directional drilling in difficult rock formations). - " Wireline & Perforating: This PSL has operations in Western Australia and Victoria, and provides drilling engineering solutions to maximise reservoir potential for our clients. - " Production Enhancement/Production Solutions: These two PSLs provide innovative production solutions, and have large operations in Queensland, South Australia and the Northern Territory.
+- " Cementing: this is a crucial element of drilling operations, ensuring well stability and safety. - " Baroid: provides drilling fluid services to customers to aid in drilling and exploration operations (reinforcing well stability and enabling directional drilling in difficult rock formations). - " Wireline & Perforating: provides drilling engineering solutions to maximise reservoir potential for our clients. - " Production Enhancement/Production Solutions: provide innovative production enhancement solutions.

 Halliburton Consolidated Pty Ltd's supply chain comprises procurement, materials and logistics.
 It is part of the global Halliburton supply chain function, which has team members working in nearly every country where Halliburton operates.
-Halliburton also has 16 manufacturing centres worldwide that are also part of the global Halliburton supply chain function.
+Halliburton has 18 manufacturing centres worldwide that are part of the global Halliburton supply chain function.
 Halliburton Consolidated Pty Ltd does not manage any manufacturing facility in Australia.

-Halliburton Consolidated

-Pty Ltd mobilises goods

-and services to support

-operations across Australia.

-It procures third-party

-resources to support its

-operations, including, but not

-limited to, proprietary oilfield

-tools (such as downhole tools

-required for wireline and slickline operations); specialty and commodity chemicals (such as cement and proppant); rolling equipment; maintenance, repair and operational (MRO) supplies and equipment; machinery; third-party inspection and testing; safety equipment; contingent labour; transport services and customs brokerage; construction and facilities; and IT and business services.
+Halliburton Consolidated Pty Ltd mobilises goods, services & personnel to support customer operations across Australia.
+It procures third-party resources to support its operations, including, but not limited to, proprietary oilfield tools (such as downhole tools required for wireline and slickline operations); specialty and commodity chemicals (such as cement and proppant); rolling equipment; maintenance, repair and operational (MRO) supplies and equipment; machinery; third-party inspection and testing; safety equipment; contingent labour; transport services and customs brokerage; construction and facilities; and IT and business services.